-As an R&D-focused agency with a budget of nearly \$31 billion in Fiscal Year (FY) 2012, NIH is required to set aside funds for and administer its SBIR/STTR programs.
-NIH funds one of the largest SBIR/STTR programs in the Federal government, second only to the Department of Defense.
-In addition to the congressionally-mandated goals for the SBIR/STTR programs described in the previous section, NIH aims to use these programs to further its own mission, which is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce the burdens of illness and disability.
+As an R&D-focused agency with a budget of nearly \$31 billion in Fiscal Year (FY) 2012, NIH is required to set aside funds for the SBIR/STTR programs and to administer the programs as well.
+NIH funds one of the largest SBIR/STTR programs in the Federal government, second only to the program in the Department of Defense.
+In addition to the Congressionally mandated goals for the SBIR/STTR programs to further its own mission, which is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce the burdens of illness and disability.